vipickering/vincentp/website/_posts/2014-03-10-it-time-for-a-change.md

 We work smarter, when we work together.
 That's why I am not arrogant to believe what I have proposed being the perfect solution, or indeed think I can make this work better all on my own.
 I am in the process of writing the website specification and event format.
 Once I have the general format, I will put it out on my Github for general feedback and suggestion ideas.

 Summit, its website code and format is intended to always be open source and open for all to hack and use as they see fit.
-If you are interested in learning more you can ask me yourself on Twitter [@vipickering](http://www.twitter.com/vipickering) or follow [@summit_event](http://www.twitter.com/summit_event) for updates on our progress, there should also be a website soon!
+If you are interested in learning more you can ask me yourself on Twitter [@vipickering](http://www.twitter.com/vipickering){:rel="external"} or follow [@summit_event](http://www.twitter.com/summit_event){:rel="external"} for updates on our progress, there should also be a website soon!

 Let's make the future great together.

+{% contentfor aside %}
 ## References

-<a id="heystac">1.
-Hey!
-Stac is a grass roots meet-up in Leeds UK,  the February meet-up I spoke at was sponsored by my good friend [Harry](http://www.csswizardry.com)

-<a id="groups">2.
-I have a reliable method to combine making friends and creating groups that will be revealed when the documentation is complete.</a>
+1. <span id="groups"></span>I have a reliable method to combine making friends and creating groups that will be revealed when the documentation is complete.
+{% endcontentfor %}